kpeters87/pdsnd_github/README.md

 ### Description
 This project is part of a Udacity Nano-degree.
+This project also is on the second review of it
+Also the project to setup GitHub as well

 ### Files used
 It's used tree .csv files with a large set of information about a bikeshare company